adelapie/irma_phase_2/README.md

 in the card must be done using SmartDeck and MUtil.
 Both applications can be downloaded from http://www.multos.com/developer_centre/tools_and_sdk/.

+These modifications run on the implementation of the IRMA card developed by Pim Vullers [2].

 #### Optimizations

 - fortuna-only: Utilization of a PRNG for recomputing